van-sprundel/giscus/content/_index.md

 # Welcome!

-Welcome to my personal blog!
-I'm Ramon, a recent CS graduate from The Netherlands.
+Welcome to my blog.
+I’m Ramon, a systems programmer based in The Netherlands.
+I graduated in July 2024 from Avans University of Applied Sciences with a degree in Computer Science.

-As a junior software engineer currently between jobs, I’m using this time to contribute to open-source projects 🧙.
-I’ve created this blog to share my personal experiences and discoveries.
-It also helps me stay productive in-between job hunts.
+As of November 2024, I work at [Teifi Digital](https://teifi.ca) as a Fullstack Developer.
+In my free time I try to contribute to open-source projects.

-Found a typo or error in my blog?
-Great!
-You can create an issue on [GitHub](https://github.com/van-sprundel/personal-blog).
-Thanks in advance!
+If you notice a typo or error, please report it by creating an issue on GitHub.
+Thank you.

-Also, feel free to contact me at ramonvansprundel (at) gmail (dot) com